Stays at the beginning of Tenerife

 Access to Punta de Teno

-Access to Punta de Teno via the TF-445 road is regulated in order to enhance the visitor experience and protect the environment, as it is a particularly fragile area.
+to improve the visitor experience and the conservation of the environment, as it is a particularly fragile area.

-From October 1st to June 20th, access is allowed every day of the week via public bus service between 10:00 a.m. and 7:00 p.m., or by taxi at any time of the day.
+From 1 st October to 20 th June, access is allowed every day of the week by public bus service between 10:00 a.m. and 7:00 p.m., or by taxi at any time of the day.

-From June 21st to September 30th, access is available every day via public bus service between 8:00 a.m. and 8:00 p.m., or by taxi at any time of the day.
+From 21 st June to 30 th September, access is available every day by public bus service between 8:00 a.m. and 8:00 p.m., or by taxi at any time of the day.

-How can you access Punta de Teno during the restricted access period?
+How can you access Punta de Teno during the regulation period?

 Access by private vehicle, on foot, or by bicycle is strictly prohibited every day of the week.